mauriciofmar3/mauriciofmar3.github.com/_posts/2014-03-05-better-pathfinding.md

 The personal blog of Mark Karpeles, aka MagicalTux, CEO of the recently-bankrupt Bitcoin exchange Mt.
 Gox, [received attention](https://news.ycombinator.com/item?id=7295932) on Hacker News recently.
 Given that Gox's spectacular $473 million downfall was supposedly caused by a bug in Karpeles's custom implementation of the Bitcoin protocol, people were understandably interested in checking the quality of his public source code.

 What we saw was not reassuring.
-In [one post](https://web.archive.org/web/20140226001727/http://blog.magicaltux.net/2010/06/27/php-can-do-anything-what-about-some-ssh/), Karpeles describes a custom implementation of SSH2 which he wrote - in PHP - for his web hosting company. (emphasis mine)
+In [one post](https://web.archive.org/web/20140226001727/http://blog.magicaltux.net/2010/06/27/php-can-do-anything-what-about-some-ssh/), Karpeles describes a custom implementation of SSH2 which he wrote for production use at his web hosting company.

 > With PHP I could write a fully working SSH server in only 3 days. ...
-My goal when writing this was to provide a replacement for the FTP protocol **for the customers of my hosting service**.
+My goal when writing this was to provide a replacement for the FTP protocol for the customers of my hosting service.

 > As I was missing some functions to properly handle the initial Diffie-Hellman key exchange (and later to implement publickey authentication) I had to re-implement those in PHP.